 Their ears are usually large and thickly furred, as are their tails, and they have thick body hair; especially on the hips and back where their tails join.
 They also have thick fur-like hair on their cheeks, chests, and ankles, regardless of sex.

-Wolven hair is usually black or dark brown, although blonde and white hair are becoming increasingly more common as Queen Distro’s treaty with the Foxen Empire has lead to the colours being brought in.
+Wolven hair is usually black or dark brown, though blonde and white hair are becoming increasingly common as Queen Distro’s treaty with the Foxen Empire has lead to a lot of mixed-blood families.

 There are also red and orange-haired wolven people— though they are extremely rare and inherit their vibrant colours from a recessive gene.
 A red or orange haired wolven child may be born to any wolven couple.
 This colouration, though rare, is considered very attractive.